 UMBC Statement of Values for Academic Integrity

-In February 2001, the Faculty Senate affirmed the importance of our values and practices by adopting the Statement of Values for Student Academic Integrity at UMBC.
+In February 2001, the Faculty Senate affirmed the importance of our values and practices by adopting the Statement of Values for Academic Integrity that is placed on most course syllabi:

 Academic integrity is an important value at UMBC.
-By enrolling in a course, each student assumes the responsibilities of an active participant in the scholarly community in which everyone’s academic work and behavior are held to the highest standards of honesty.
-Rigorous standards allow UMBC students, faculty, and administrators, as well as scholars and employers in the larger community, to trust that the work that students submit is the fruit of their own learning and academic effort.
+By enrolling in this course, each student assumes the responsibilities of an active participant in UMBC’s scholarly community in which everyone’s academic work and behavior are held to the highest standards of honesty.
+Cheating, fabrication, plagiarism, and helping others to commit these acts are all forms of academic dishonesty, and they are wrong.
+Academic misconduct could result in disciplinary action that may include, but is not limited to, suspension or dismissal.